UofUEpiBio/ckdepict/README.md

 Please save the SAS logs under exports for each program that you run so that we can go back and check them if we face issues during the meta-analysis.

 # Step 3: Merging summary data from each study in your database
-1. Using your own code, merge 'nt99a' file from each study (found in the exports subfolder under analysis_sets\all or acr6 or acr12 etc.)
+1. Using your own code, merge 't99_xxxx' file from each study.
+For example, for analysis_sets\all the file will be named 't99_all' in the exports folder.
+For your intended analysis set (acr6, quad, etc.), you can pool t99_xxxx files of that set within each study.
 2. This is the pooled trial-level input file for the next steps.

 # Step 4: Trial-level analysis - Bayesian meta-regression